-In addition to the issues raised during the public scoping process, the planning team, with input from other partners, identified several challenges, threats, and/or opportunities that will likely affect Refuge management over the next 15 years and beyond.
-These challenges include several factors of global or regional significance (e.g., climate change, increased prevalence of invasive plant species in the San Diego region, degraded air quality, uncertainty over the long-term availability of surface water and groundwater within riparian areas, increased wildfire frequency) that cannot be altered simply by the actions taken on an individual Refuge.
+In addition to the issues raised during the public scoping process, the planning team, with input from other partners, also identified several challenges, threats, and/or opportunities that will likely affect Refuge management over the next 15 years and beyond.
+These challenges include a number of factors of global or regional significance (e.g., climate change, the increasing prevalence of invasive plant species in the San Diego region, degraded air quality, uncertainty over the long-term availability of surface water and groundwater within riparian areas, increased wildfire frequency) that cannot be altered simply by the actions taken on an individual Refuge.
 Instead, individual Refuge responses to these factors will have to be evaluated from time to time to determine if adjustments in current management practices are required to adapt to changing conditions.
-Additional challenges identified by the planning team included lack of connectivity among the various Refuge landholdings and lack of direct access to Refuge lands from dedicated public streets.
-These challenges, which are described in the following text, were considered during the development of the management alternatives and responses to these challenges are reflected in the actions proposed in the final CCP.
+Additional challenges identified by the planning team include the lack of connectivity among the various Refuge landholdings and the lack of direct access to many of the Refuge lands from dedicated public streets.
+All of these challenges, which are described in the following text, were considered during the development of the alternatives, presented in Chapter 4 of the draft CCP/EA.